khx0/mpl-benchmarks/README.md

 # mpl-benchmarks
 Useful matplotlib snippets and plotting routines.
 I routinely wish to adjust all aspects of matplotlib plots and use this repository to collect examples that I frequently reuse.
+In particular I want to illustrate how much potential matplotlib has if one goes beyond the defaults.

 For some cases I provide full and minimal versions of the same plotting case.
 The full version shows the custom version, how I use them, whilst the minimal